The best hotels in Niagara Falls

 Also: avoid hotels directly on Clifton Hill itself.
 You're paying a proximity premium for a street that smells like funnel cake and gets chaotic until 1am.
 The Courtyard by Marriott on nearby Fallsview Boulevard gives you a cleaner, quieter base at a similar price with much better access to the Falls and the casino.
 Spend 10 extra minutes researching the block, not just the hotel name.

-Niagara Falls's best neighborhoods
+Niagara Falls's best hotel regions

 Fallsview is where you want to be if the Falls are the whole point of the trip.
 But if you're traveling with kids or watching your wallet, Lundy's Lane gives you a lot more room for the money.